bahrus/templ-mount/README.md

 ### Aliasing

-If the template tag *is* in the same Shadow DOM realm as the article tag, and that article tag wants to important that template tag's content, aliasing is supported:
+If the template tag *is* in the same Shadow DOM realm as the article tag, and that article tag wants to import that template tag's content, aliasing is supported:

 ```html
 <template href=//link.springer.com/article/10.1007/s00300-003-0563-3 as=penguins-poop></template>